ExistentialRobotics/direct_lidar_inertial_odometry/README.md

 <img src="assets/FAH.png" style="width:30%;"/>
 <br />

+The advantage of DLIO is to get deskewed points in real-time, which can be used to improve mapping and localization performance.
+The deskewed points are published on the topic `/jackal2/dlio/odom_node/pointcloud/deskewed`.

 Unless the Jackal robot has its configuration changed, the modification in this repo is correct.
 So, this repo should be ready to use for Jackal.

 Here are the modifications: